 What Are The Symptoms Of A Burned Exhaust Valve?
 Explained Here

 Almost anyone with the car will have to face this once in a while.
-So, here are those symptoms to know that can save you from having those exhaust valve burnt.
+So, what causes burnt valves?
+Here are those symptoms to know that can save you from having those exhaust valves burnt

 1. Poor Engine Performance

 A burnt exhaust valve can also reduce the performance and power of the engine.
 Burnt valves can tend to have huge holes that will leak out all the glasses.

 This eventually reduces the compression, resulting in the poor performance of the engine.
 The main reason why one can face this issue is not sealing the valves correctly.